 All the resources, help and support you need to transform your life – comprehensive yet simple and discrete – it’s guaranteed to work or your money back!
 What have you got to lose?
 Click Here For More Info >>>

-There is no real answer to the question – why?
-Because while there may be shy bladder common triggers, they differ from person to person.
+There are many common shy bladder triggers but obvioulsy they differ from person to person.
 When trying to understand what could be a trigger in the first place, the first and foremost thing to keep in mind is that pee phobia isn’t a physical affliction, really – In fact, it is actually a social anxiety disorder that manifests itself in this form.